probiner/DASH/README.md

 - 7 x VOPs (in `DASH_all_nodes.hip`)
 - 1 x Desktop, `DASH_SingleMonitorBuild`
 - 1 x Shelf with 2 scripts. `Color SOP Wrangles` and `Delete Parm Channels`
+- 1 x VEXpression to automatically color elements with rainbow Hue.
+Instead of Color SOP Random.

 First release is small and a revamp of assets I've first published on Orbolt.
 Its also representative of the type of nodes and principles that will be strived for in further releases:
 - Small granular nodes that can be reused in many setups.
 Not full setup monolithic nodes.